computeclub/gcp-cloud-deploy-extensions/notifiers/image-tagger/README.md

 A moving tag of `<ENV>-current` gives an at-a-glance view of what is currently deployed where when looking at a list of images in the registry.
 Likewise, tags having `<ENV>-<SHORT_SHA>` provide a historical record of what was previously deployed successfully to a target.
-Tagging should be supported within both Artifact Registry and Google Container Registry (legacy).

 ## Configuration schema